leidegre/leidegre.github.com/_posts/2016-04-03-falling-in-love-with-go.md

 It's a good thing that Go does NOT have all of the feature of some other promminent modern programming languages, instead Go has a lot more in common with C. You can read more about this in the section [Changes from C](https://golang.org/doc/faq#change_from_c) from the offical Go FAQ.

-Ultimatly, these constraints will make Go programms run really fast and probably faster than C++, C#/Java and D programs.
+Ultimatly, I'm confident that these constraints will make Go programms run really fast and probably faster than C++, C#/Java and D programs.

 # Less clutter

 Go does something which I've thought of myself as well and that's to rely on convention for certain stuff.
 For example, instead of having accessability/visibility modifiers such as private and public, Go does not allow you to access members of other packages if they start with a lower case letter.
 If you want a member to be public it has to start with an upper letter.

-# Zero-cost abstractions
+# No class private access modifier makes testing simple

+Go only has two access modifiers.
+Package private and public.
+These are implicit.

+- An identifier begining with a lower case letter is only accessible from within the package
+- An identifier begining with a upper case letter is accessible from any package

+A test file is simply a Go file that ends with `_test.go` these files are distributed along the rest of the package source files and will have access to package private identifiers.
+This makes testing easier because you can always access stuff in your package from your tests.